Q: What address do I mail my payment to?

-Q: I don’t use any of the open space or CA’s recreation facilities, nor do I have a CA membership.
-Why do I have to pay an annual charge?
+Q: Why do I have to pay an annual charge?

-CA is a community-controlled, private, nonprofit community services corporation created to provide services and amenities for the benefit of Columbia.
-The annual charge has been the responsibility of residents and businesses since Columbia was established.
+CA is a nonprofit community services corporation created to enhance the quality of life here in Columbia, providing services and amenities for the benefit of everyone in our community.
+The annual charge has been part of the CA financial structure since Columbia was established.
 If your property is protected by CA covenants, your deed requires you to pay an annual charge.

-If you’re wondering what you get from your annual charge, you can start by looking outside — to the nearly 3,600 acres of open space and 95 miles of pathways, to the lakes, ponds, tot lots and athletic courts, and to the free concerts, movies and other cultural programming provided throughout the year.
-This is all part of providing the high quality of life that has seen Columbia frequently ranked among the top places to live in America, including being named the No. 1 small city in America by Money Magazine in 2016.
+Your annual charge allows CA to manage and maintain all of the programs and facilities we enjoy in Columbia, including nearly 3,600 acres of open space, 95 miles of pathways, lakes, ponds, tot lots and athletic courts, not to mention free entertainment, wellness programming and multicultural events throughout the year.
+This is all part of providing the high quality of life that has seen Columbia frequently ranked among the top places to live in America.

 Q: How much is the annual charge, and how is it assessed?